Skip to main content

 print(result)

 The article "LLM Powered Autonomous Agents" by Lilian Weng discusses the development and capabilities of autonomous agents powered by large language models (LLMs).
-It outlines a system architecture that includes three main components: planning, memory, and tool use.
+It outlines a system architecture that includes three main components: Planning, Memory, and Tool Use.

-The article also addresses challenges faced by LLM-powered agents, such as finite context length, difficulties in long-term planning, and the reliability of natural language interfaces.
-It concludes with case studies demonstrating the practical applications of these agents in scientific discovery and interactive simulations.
+The article also addresses challenges such as finite context length, difficulties in long-term planning, and the reliability of natural language interfaces.
+It concludes with case studies demonstrating the practical applications of these concepts in scientific discovery and interactive simulations.
+Overall, the article emphasizes the potential of LLMs as powerful problem solvers in autonomous agent systems.

 Note that we can also stream the result token-by-token: